dhayab/homebridge-withings-air-quality/README.md

 # homebridge-withings-air-quality

-This plugin retrieves carbon dioxide and temperature levels from a Withings Smart Body Analyzer smart scale and exposes them as Homekit sensors with [Homebridge](https://github.com/nfarina/homebridge).
+This plugin retrieves carbon dioxide and temperature levels from a Withings Smart Body Analyzer smart scale and exposes them as HomeKit sensors with [Homebridge](https://github.com/nfarina/homebridge).

 ## Installation